kitsaway/halloween-email-template/README.md

 # halloween-email-template

-Created HTML Email template using HTML/CSS.
+Created responsive HTML Email template using HTML tables and css.
-Tested with Litmus.
+Template is tested with Litmus.